AnkitaSarkar-98/Netflix-Shows-Analysis/README.md

 This analysis highlights Netflix's dynamic growth, content diversity, and strategic focus on audience preferences.
 It offers valuable insights for data-driven decisions in the entertainment industry.

+Thank you for taking the time to check out this project!
+Your interest, feedback, and contributions mean a lot.
+If you have any suggestions feel free to share.
+Don't forget to ⭐ this repository if you found it helpful it really helps others find it too.

+Happy coding